ruf-io/materialize-cube-demo/README.md

    curl localhost:4000/cubejs-api/v1/load -G -s --data-urlencode "query=$(cat example_query.json)" | jq '.data'
    ```

    c.
-You can test the GraphQL API using the dev playground
+You can test the [GraphQL API]() using the dev playground

    d.
-Test adding Auth to limit what data each vendor can read.
+Test adding [Auth](https://cube.dev/docs/security) to limit what rows each vendor can read.

    e.
 Try adding a pre-aggregation with a `1 second` cache expiration.
 This effectively tells Cube Store to cache the view on every query, if Materialize goes down it will continue to serve the last state of the view!

+   You can either create a pre-aggregation in the playground UI, or just uncomment the existing one here: https://github.com/ruf-io/materialize-cube-demo/blob/90e7f9b39bc210ec8e7180d0359f263f27747fd5/cube/schema/Vendors.js#L49-L59